praekeltfoundation/junebug/docs/http_api.rst

 Events are posted to the message’s ``event_url`` after the message is submitted to the provider, and when delivery reports are received.
+Default settings allow events to arrive for up to 2 days; any further events will not be forwarded.

 **Request example**: